Graceful grenadier

-Hymenogadus gracilis, also known as the Graceful grenadier is a species of rattail fish.
+The graceful grenadier (Hymenogadus gracilis) is a species of rattail fish.
 It is found at depths of 160–345 m in tropical and subtropical seas worldwide.

 This is one of the smallest of the rattails, growing to no more than 13 cm in length.
 It is a slender fish with a large mouth, with rows of very small teeth, positioned in the underside of the skull.
 There is a short, thin chin barbel.
 It is more strikingly marked than most rattails, with bold black streaks on the head and black and silver barring over most of the body.
 There is a long bioluminescent organ with two lenses underneath the rear end of the body.